tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 * Validate all [Tari coin] [transaction]s.
 * Propagate valid transactions to peer nodes.
-* Validate all new [block]s received by checking that
+* Validate all new [block]s received.
 * Propagate validated new blocks to peer nodes.
-* Connect to peer nodes to catch up (sync) its blockchain state
+* Connect to peer nodes to catch up (sync) its blockchain state.
 * Provide historical block information to peers that are syncing.

 Once the Digital Assets Network goes live, Base Nodes will also need to support the tasks described in